Chief of Staff

 Juan Ramiro Sarmiento

-Juan Ramiro serves on the policy team, specializing in topics including transportation, infrastructure, sustainability, public safety, public health, immigration, international affairs, and youth programming.
-Additionally, Juan Ramiro led the development of the Mayor’s Race and Equity Initiative, focusing his efforts on institutionalizing measures to preserve and advance racially equitable policies, programs, and procedures.
-Juan Ramiro graduated from the University of Kansas with a degree in political science and international studies.
-While in college, he participated in the Congressional Hispanic Caucus Institute and interned for Congressman Emanuel Cleaver.
-A history buff, Juan Ramiro is passionate about foreign policy and a collector of maps and globes.
+Juan serves on the policy team, specializing in various topics including transportation, infrastructure, public safety, public health and youth programming.
+A proud Jayhawk, Juan graduated from the University of Kansas with a degree in political science and international studies.
+While in college Juan participated in the prestigious Congressional Hispanic Caucus Institute and interned for Congressman Emanuel Cleaver.
+A major history buff, Juan has a deep interest in foreign policy, a love for WWI documentaries and is a collector of maps and globes.

 Sandy plays an essential role in maintaining constituent relations.
 Whether it’s connecting constituents to helpful resources or answering questions, Sandy makes sure our constituents’ needs are met.
 The self-proclaimed Goddess of All Thrift (a.k.a. the G.O.A.T.) is a graduate of University of Missouri-Kansas City with a B.A. in Sociology and M.P.A.
 The owner of an extensive rock, plant and sea shell collection.
 Sandy enjoys hanging out on her porch in Midtown.